Visiting Friends or Relatives

 After Travel

-If you traveled and feel sick, particularly if you have a fever, talk to a healthcare provider and tell them about your travel.
+If you traveled and feel sick, particularly if you have a fever, talk to a healthcare provider and tell them about any areas you recently traveled to.

 If you need medical care abroad, see Getting Health Care During Travel.